RBEGamer/AtomicChess/src/src_server/ATC_SERVER_DISCOVER_HELPER/README.md

 ## BUILD AND RUN

-simply run `$ make` to generate the binary file and execute the file.
+simply run `$ cmake . & make` to generate the binary file and execute the file.